-The Waitemata showhome represents modern architectural design at its finest – with vertical cedar weatherboard cladding, clean lines, and a refined exterior.
-Thanks to its unexpected roadside inspiration, the front wall of the showhome has been painted to look like COR-TEN steel, with landscaped creeping plants.
+The Waitemata Ready to Build plan represents modern architectural design at its finest – with vertical cedar weatherboard cladding, clean lines, and a refined exterior.
+Thanks to its unexpected roadside inspiration, the front wall of the house has been painted to look like COR-TEN steel, with landscaped creeping plants.

 The result is eye-catching, ruggedly beautiful, and turns the heads of passers-by and visitors alike.

-When tasked with creating a new showhome situated in Riverhead for Landmark Homes North Shore and Central Auckland, Senior Designer Wendy King drew inspiration from the unlikeliest of places: the motorway!
+When tasked with creating this house as a Showhome, Landmark's North Shore and Central Auckland, Senior Designer Wendy King drew inspiration from the unlikeliest of places: the motorway!

-“For this new Showhome, I drew inspiration from a concrete wall, that was painted a deep rusty red, with a lush, green plant growing up it.”
+“For design, I drew inspiration from a concrete wall, that was painted a deep rusty red, with a lush, green plant growing up it.”

 Upon viewing the generous 600m2 site, Wendy’s core objective was to transform the section into a modern, luxurious four-bedroom family home that felt deeply connected to nature.
 And that’s exactly what she did.